SEOsamraat

 • Glossary of ORM Terms

-• Site which does cloaking and sneaky redirects: For the same URL, the site shows different pages to users and search engines.
+• Cloaking and Sneaky Redirects: Showing different pages to users and search engines.

 Check for Duplicate Content